 - Hire Assistance.
 You need to focus on your whole business.
 If one task is taking too much of your time, hiring someone to take on the tasks that you don’t feel you have the time to learn and master may be a better investment.
 A bookkeeper or a web designer can save you a lot of aggravation.

 - Sharpen your people skills.
 Small business owners and employees work hand-in-hand much of the time.
 This can be one of the best features of owning your own company.
 However, it can lead to trouble if people’s personalities and temperaments clash.
 One great resource is the classic book, “How to Win Friends and Influence People” by Dale Carnegie.
 It’s available at most bookstores and libraries.

 - Get the right small fleet trucking software.
 This is crucial if you want to stay competitive.
 Every minute you spend doing things the old-school way robs you of opportunities to increase your income.
 It’s important to choose software created to serve the specific needs of driving pros like yourself.
 With ELD (electronic logging devices) coming into truck cabs this winter, you’ll also need a system that’s compliant with the government standards but won’t break your bank account.

-What is Considered a Small Fleet Trucking and Elaborating on Challenges
+What is Considered a Small Fleet Trucking?

 While the majority of fleets in the US consist of 200 trucks or less, smaller companies of fewer than 25 trucks feel the odds stacking up against their survival.
 USDOT reports that there are more than half a million carriers on file with the FMCSA, and 97% of those operate fewer than 20 trucks.